okyeron/OMX-27/Build.md

 # STOP HERE AND TEST THINGS

 At this point you can flash the firmware and do some testing.

+See the instructions here (loading a HEX file) - https://llllllll.co/t/how-to-flash-the-firmware-on-a-teensy-micro-controller/20317 if you don't know how to flash firmware to a Teensy.

 The OLED should display something as soon as you plug into USB power.

 ### LED test